Defensive Rebalancing for Automated Market Makers: Mixed Populations

-For each token type $T_k$ for which $b_k' - b_k > 0$, \Cref{connected} implies the agent can increase the liquidity of some active CFMM while leaving other liquidity levels unchanged, contradicting the hypothesis that $c$ is Pareto-efficient. \end{proof}
+For each token type $T_k$ for which $b_k' - b_k > 0$, \Cref{connected} implies that the agent can transfer those surplus tokens to some active CFMM trading $T_k$, increasing that CFMM's liquidity while leaving all other liquidity levels unchanged.
+Repeating this procedure for every profitable token type yields a rebalancing in which every CFMM's liquidity is at least its original value and at least one CFMM's liquidity is strictly greater, contradicting the hypothesis that $c$ is Pareto efficient. \end{proof}